Quick and easy summer salad with black eyed peas, cucumber, carrots and onions; great for lunch, side dishes, picnics and bbq parties!

 - Cilantro ~ Coriander Leaves for garnish

-Cook frozen black eyed peas in some water with ½ tsp salt until tender, about 6 – 8 minutes.
+- Cook frozen black eyed peas in some water with ½ teaspoon salt until tender, about 6 – 8 minutes.

 - Cut the vegetables to desired size.

-- Make the dressing by whisking together extra virgin olive oil, lime juice, chili powder, ½ tsp. salt, garlic powder and cumin powder.
+- Make the dressing by whisking together extra virgin olive oil, lime juice, chili powder, ½ teaspoon salt, garlic powder and cumin powder.

 - When using dry black eyed peas, soak for 5-8 hours or overnight and cooked until tender.
 When using fresh black eyed peas, boil in water until tender and fresh peas cook very fast.